jperth1/Election_Analysis/README.md

 5. Deteremine the winner of the election based on popular vote.

 ## Resources
--Data Source: election_results.csv
+- Data Source: election_results.csv

--Software: Python 3.9.1, Visual Studio Code, 1.38.1
+- Software: Python 3.9.1, Visual Studio Code, 1.38.1

 ## Summary
 The analysis fo the election shows that: